igorski/efflux-tracker/README.md

 Build instructions
 ------------------

 You will need Node.js in order to run the build scripts and resolve the dependencies.
-The build script is run using Grunt.

 To build efflux first resolve all dependencies using Node:

     npm install

-After which a development mode can be started (which conveniently opens your browser and points it to the correct location at _http://localhost:3000_) using the following Grunt command:
+After which a development mode can be started (which conveniently opens your browser and points it to the correct location at _http://localhost:8080_) using the following Grunt command:

-    grunt dev
+    npm run serve

 A production build (minimizes CSS and JS output size) can be created using the following Grunt command:

-    grunt build
+    npm run build

-After which the build output is available in the _./dist/prod_-folder.
+After which the build output is available in the _./dist/_-folder.

 Unit testing
 ------------